mars-sim/mars-sim/README.md

 mars-sim depicts near-term human exploration and settlement on Mars.
-It speaks of a rich scientific language selected from research journal and paper in defining operation paradigms and programming models that are based on present-day technologies.
+It speaks of a rich scientific language selected from research journal and paper in defining operation paradigms and programming models conceived from known present-day technological progress.

 ## Timekeeping